The 2026 Dynasty Rookie Rankings & Bio Guide

 Cole Payton

 Cole Payton is an incredibly raw, highly athletic quarterback prospect who offers immense rushing upside for dynasty managers willing to embrace extreme developmental risk.
 Standing 6'3" and 233 pounds, he possesses the prototypical frame of a modern NFL quarterback and verified his explosive traits by running a blistering 4.56-second 40-yard dash at the NFL Combine.
 Serving as a one-year starter at North Dakota State, he utilized his elite mobility to decimate FCS defenses, rushing for nearly 900 yards and 13 touchdowns while continually making dynamic plays outside the pocket.
-Despite his jaw-dropping athletic tools, his evaluation is heavily clouded by his startling lack of overall starting experience and the massive leap in competition he will face transitioning to the professional ranks.
+Despite his jaw-dropping athletic tools, his evaluation is heavily clouded by his minimal in-game repetitions and the massive leap in competition he will face transitioning to the professional ranks.
 Evaluators note that his footwork and passing mechanics are highly unrefined, often leading to erratic accuracy and missed opportunities on standard drop-back passing concepts.
 However, in a fantasy football landscape heavily skewed towards rushing quarterbacks, Payton represents the ultimate late-round lottery ticket in Superflex formats.
 If an NFL franchise invests day-three draft capital to patiently develop his raw passing skills, his rushing floor gives him the latent potential to eventually become a league-winning fantasy asset.

 Strengths